- This event has passed.

 The Economic Power of California’s Nonprofits

-Join us at the VCSC in Santa Rosa for a special presentation by Christina Dragonetti, Outreach and Communications Director of CalNonprofits, to learn about the latest annual report on California nonprofits “Causes Count: the Economic Impact of California’s Nonprofit Sector – New Findings!”
+Join us at our Santa Rosa office for a special presentation by Christina Dragonetti, Outreach and Communications Director of CalNonprofits, to learn about the latest annual report on California nonprofits "Causes Count: the Economic Impact of California's Nonprofit Sector - New Findings!"

 Hear directly from Christina about the scope and impact of government-nonprofit partnerships, what's changed since Calnonprofits released the first Causes Count in 2014, and how the new data can be used to advocate for ourselves and our communities.
 We don't always think of the California nonprofit sector as a powerful economic force, but we generate 15% of the state's GDP and employ more people than the construction industry.

 Christina will present the findings from this new economic impact study of California's nonprofit sector, including:

 - Disparities within the nonprofit sector and how they’ve grown and changed since 2014

 - How business models differ within the nonprofit sector